Build a Playbook that Gives You Room to Run

 Being Part of Meehan School Has Unique Benefits

-Stonehill’s sports management degree provides students a broad knowledge base designed to help them hone skills tied to a range of functions in this fast-growing industry.
+Stonehill’s sport management degree provides students a broad knowledge base designed to help them hone skills tied to a range of functions in this fast-growing industry.

-Stonehill’s sports management major, one of eight majors offered by the Leo J. Meehan School of Business, is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
-Interestingly, only a third of all sports management programs are housed in business schools.
+Stonehill’s sport management major, one of eight majors offered by the Leo J. Meehan School of Business, is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
+Interestingly, only a third of all sport management programs are housed in business schools.
 Of those, only a small number offer AACSB-accredited courses.

 Hindman believes students will benefit greatly from the program’s unique association with the Meehan School.